rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-08-25-bf6f3da59d5f503f-scrips-not-available-for-trading-in-t0-rolling-settlement-cycle-on-september-302.md

 - UNIONBANK
 - VOLTAS
 tags:
-- trading
+- equity
-- settlement-cycle
+- settlement-calendar
 - t+0
-- equity
+- trading
 title: Scrips not available for trading in T+0 rolling settlement cycle on September 30, 2025
 ---